-- Click on the required attribute or operation, and click on the OK button.
+Click on the required attribute, operation or maintenance item, and click on the .

 The end of the connector changes to a bracket next to the selected feature.

-You might create a number of feature-to-feature relationships between two elements (such as a Class and a Table that represents the Class data) to produce a diagram similar to the following:
+You might create a number of feature-to-feature relationships between two elements (such as a Class and a Table that represents the Class data) to produce a diagram similar to this:

-You can break the link to the selected feature in the following ways:
+You can break the link to the selected feature in any of these ways: